googlemaps/v3-utility-library/README.md

 Google Maps JavaScript API v3 Utilities
 ===================================================

+> **Note**: All packages are have been moved to individual repositories and placed in the @googlemaps NPM scope!

+- @googlemaps/jest-mocks Jest mocks for Google Maps in TypeScript **Moved to https://github.com/googlemaps/js-jest-mocks.**
+- @googlemaps/loader - Dynamic loader for Google Maps script using Promise or callback patterns. **Moved to https://github.com/googlemaps/js-api-loader and published to @googlemaps/js-api-loader.**
+- @googlemaps/ogc - WMS Layers and more(tbd) **Moved to https://github.com/googlemaps/js-ogc.**
+- @google/markerclusterer - Cluster nearby markers. **Please use @googlemaps/markerclustererplus and visit https://github.com/googlemaps/js-markerclustererplus.**
+- @google/markerclustererplus - Extended version of @google/markerclusterer. **Moved to https://github.com/googlemaps/js-markerclustererplus and published to @googlemaps/markerclustererplus.**
+- @googlemaps/markermanager - Show and hide markers based on zoom and bounds to improve performance **Moved to https://github.com/googlemaps/js-markermanager.**
+- @google/markerwithlabel - Markers with labels and matching events **Moved to https://github.com/googlemaps/js-markerwithlabela published to @googlemaps/markerwithlabel.**

 ## Description

 In this project you can find a utility packages developed for the Google Maps JavaScript API V3.